Myton School: History

-The school started life as Warwick School, a mixed-sex, non-selective secondary school which was opened in 1954.
+The school started life as Oken School, a mixed-sex, non-selective secondary school which was opened in 1954.
 In 1959 Oken became Oken High School for Boys when the girls were transferred to the newly established Beauchamp High School for Girls.
 The two single-sex schools had each moved to the site that Myton School presently occupies and they were amalgamated in 1968.
 Since then the school has grown substantially as the size of each school year has increased, 11-year-olds were admitted for the first time in 1996 (when Warwickshire changed its secondary school start date to a year earlier) and as the Sixth Form has grown in size.

 The school became a grant maintained school in 1992, and a foundation school after grant maintained status was abolished by the incoming Labour government in 1997.
 Under the government's school specialisation funding scheme it has become a specialist Science College.
 On 1 July 2011, the school became an academy.

+The school was one of two in Warwick embroiled in the reinforced autoclaved aerated concrete (RAAC) scandal of 2023.
+In early September of that year, just before the start of the academic year, it was disclosed that up to 28 teaching spaces in the school could be unusable due to safety concerns based on the use of RAAC in the construction of those parts of the school.
+This delayed the return of pupils to the school for the start of the autumn term of the 2023-2024 school year.